Integrator’s Manual

 make

 This command will prompt for the configuration and tool locations.
 It will create a tree.make file in the hw directory containing the appropriate configuration and tool setup.
-For subsequent changes the tree.make file can be edited directory with a text editor.
+For subsequent changes the tree.make file can be edited directly with a text editor.
 Once tree.make setup is complete, the RTL can be built:

 cd hw